A dramatic photo of three firefighter silhouettes in front of a timber fire

 • (b) Appropriate Society of automotive Engineers (SAE) recommended practice J335(b) and J350(a).
 36 CFR 261.52(j)

-• Operating a chainsaw without an approved spark arrestor, and without a chemical pressurized fire extinguisher and a round-point shovel with an overall length of at least 35 inches.
+• No operation of a chainsaw without an approved spark arrestor, and without a chemical pressurized fire extinguisher and a round-point shovel with an overall length of at least 35 inches.
 The extinguisher will be with the equipment operator.
 The shovel may be kept with fueling supplies but readily available for use.

-• Welding, or operating an acetylene or other torch with open flame (except with a current permit, contract or letter of authorization).
+• No welding or operation of an acetylene or other torch with open flame.